Entrepreneurship, B.S.

 St. Louis’ metropolitan location provides many internship opportunities that allow students to gain career-related work experience while applying classroom experiences to practice.
 Most internships are paid, and students may opt to complete one for academic credit.
 Entrepreneurship students have interned with many entrepreneurial firms and prestigious organizations, including U.S. Bank, Lambert International Airport, Sheldon Concert Venue and Art Galleries, and Habitat for Neighborhood Business.

-The management department supports the SLU Entrepreneurs Club, which provides students with the opportunity to learn about the different career paths in entrepreneurship and the opportunity to network with entrepreneurs from the area.
+The management department supports the SLU Entrepreneurs Club, which provides students the opportunity to learn about career paths in entrepreneurship and to network with entrepreneurs from the area.

 Careers

 Graduates join a global network of nearly 20,000 alumni from the Richard A. Chaifetz School of Business.
-Employers and graduate schools know the value of a Chaifetz School degree: in a survey of SLU's most recent entrepreneurship graduates, eighty-eight percent of the Class of 2022 responded that they were either employed or attending graduate school within six months of their graduation..
-Typical careers for students with an undergraduate degree in Entrepreneurship include:
+Employers and graduate schools know the value of a Chaifetz School of Business degree: in a survey of SLU's most recent entrepreneurship graduates, 100 percent of the Class of 2023 responded that they were either employed or attending graduate school within six months of their graduation.
+Typical careers for students with an undergraduate degree in entrepreneurship include:

 Admission Requirements